Privacy

 The audit trail that lets us show you what you funded, what was spent, and what was refunded to your wallet.

-GitHub App installation records and maintainer-supplied agent API keys
+GitHub App installation records and per-repo agent configuration

 Maintainers connect CleverCrow to their repos and configure which coding agent runs on their issues.
-Their provider API key is encrypted at rest with AWS KMS and only decrypted at run time inside the agent sandbox.
+CleverCrow supplies and pays for the provider API keys; we don't ask for or store a key of yours.

-Run history — issue text, agent plans, agent output, CI logs, PR contents
+Run history, issue text, agent plans, agent output, CI logs, PR contents, and the maintainer's instructions to the agent

 Who else sees your data